xeniakadar/samwell-test/README.md

 - Use getStaticProps or getServerSideProps appropriately for data fetching.
 - Implement error handling for invalid user IDs or missing data.
 - Ensure the layout is responsive.

+## Once you've completed the tasks:

+1. Commit and push your changes to your own GitHub repository.
+2. Make sure to provide read access to the GitHub handle `@tilen-babnik` so your solution can be reviewed.
+3. Send an email to `tilen@samwell.ai` with:
+   - A link to your GitHub repository containing the solution.
+   - Any additional notes or comments you'd like to add about your submission.

+Thank you for participating in this test!
+We're excited to review your work.